 How to defrost your car windscreen quickly

 Bundle up, it's going to be a chilly week.
-The Met Office has issued new weather warnings across the UK, with snow, ice and rain expected to cause disruption and powercuts.
+The Met Office has issued new weather warnings across the UK, with snow and ice expected to cause disruptions and injuries.

 In areas where snow and ice are likely to occur, many of us will turn to the trusty kettle and fling boiling water over the windshields of our cars in an effort to find a speedy solution to defrosting them.